Vanshi17/ClimateConnect/README.md

 ### 🚀 Features
 - **Search for Locations**: Find weather details for any city or place.
-- **Weather Information**: View current weather, temperature, and conditions for any location.
+- **Weather Information**: View any location's current weather, temperature, and conditions.
 - **Intuitive UI**: Easy-to-use and clean user interface powered by Jetpack Compose.

 ### 🚧 Upcoming Features:
 1. **Pin Often Searched Places**: Quickly access frequently searched locations.
 2. **View Search History**: See and access your past searches.
 3. **7-Day Weather Forecast**: View a forecast for the next 7 days, including temperature, humidity, and conditions.

-### ⚠️ Important Notice:
-The weather data will be available until **7th December**.
-After that, the app will no longer fetch data due to the expiration of the free trial for the Weather API account.
-Please note that the data will no longer load after the trial period ends.

 ---